AbdessamadBaali/my-Portfolio/README.md

-# hi there i am abdessamad baali
+# Hi 👋 There i am Abdessamad Baali

-## this is my portfolio
+## This is my portfolio
 here u can find a lot of inforamtion about me go check
 <a href='https://baalidev.netlify.app'>baalidev</a>